DilSidequest/biov8/N8N_SETUP_GUIDE.md

 - Verify the Code node output has all required fields
 - Check that variable names match exactly

+## Concurrent Usage & Session Management

+This webapp is designed for **multiple doctors to use simultaneously** (internal use, not public).

+**How it handles concurrent requests:**
+- Each doctor's submission creates an independent request with a unique request ID
+- The webapp waits up to 2 minutes for each workflow to complete
+- No shared state between requests - each doctor's session is isolated
+- Database uses connection pooling (max 20 concurrent connections)
+- Request tracking via unique IDs in logs for debugging

+**Important:** Make sure your n8n webhook is set to "Wait for Webhook Response" mode and includes a "Respond to Webhook" node at the end.
+This ensures each doctor receives confirmation for their specific submission.

 ## Next Steps

 After setup:
-1. Test the workflow end-to-end
+1. Test the workflow end-to-end with a single submission
+2. Test with multiple concurrent submissions (simulate multiple doctors)
-2. Configure error handling
+3. Configure error handling
-3. Set up email notifications
+4. Set up email notifications
-4. Add logging for audit trail
+5. Add logging for audit trail
-5. Configure backup storage for prescriptions
+6. Configure backup storage for prescriptions
+7. Verify the "Respond to Webhook" node is working correctly